Working on vehicles

 - the method of unloading the waste is safe.

-The Environment Protection Authority controls the transportation of asbestos waste of industrial origin.
-Owners of vehicles that transport industrial-sourced asbestos waste must hold a waste transport permit
+The EPA controls the transportation of asbestos waste of industrial origin.
+Owners of vehicles that transport industrial-sourced asbestos waste must hold a waste transport permit.

 Further details on the transportation of asbestos is also available.

-For further information refer to the Compliance Code – Removing asbestos in the workplace.
+For further information refer to the Removing asbestos in workplaces compliance code.